autohotkey-docs-translation/.github/profile/README.md

 That's it.
 Now you can translate as you like.
 Your new translations will be uploaded automatically on a regular basis and at various events such as save, close, etc. If you want to check the current translated state of the document, click on Project > Create Translated Documents and then on Project > Access Project Contents > Current Target Document.
 When you think it's ready for publishing for now, click on Project > Commit Target Files and let us know via PM, so we can publish the docs.
 If you have questions, feel free to ask us.

 # Tips
-- If a translation is identical to its source text, use "Register identical translation" (Ctrl+Shift+S or accessible from the window menu or right-click menu) instead of skipping it to mark it as translated.
+- If a translation is identical to its source text, use "Register identical translation" (Ctrl+Shift+S or accessible from the window menu or right-click menu) to mark it as translated instead of skipping it.
 This helps maintainability in the sense of going to the next untranslated segment (Ctrl+U); for example, if there is new text after a docs update.

 # Tools
 - [**OmegaT**](https://omegat.org/) - Free open-source translation memory tool, computer-assisted translation (CAT) software